wxie2017/wxie2017.github.io/pages/speech/keynote-why-how-stop-buying-new-laptop.md

 * The challenge

 All this means that there’s no environmental or financial benefit whatsoever to replacing an old laptop with a new one.
-On the contrary, the only thing a consumer can do to improve their laptop's ecological and economic sustainability is to use it for as long as possible.
+On the contrary, the only thing consumers can do to improve their laptop's ecological and economic sustainability is to use it for as long as possible.
 This is facilitated by the fact that laptops are now a mature technology and have more than sufficient computational power.
 One problem, though.
 Consumers who try to keep working on their old laptops are likely to end up frustrated.
-I shortly explain my frustrations below, and I’m pretty confident that they are not exceptional.
+I shortly explain my frustrations below, and I’m pretty confident that they are not uncommon.

+Let's have a look at

 * four new laptops I used from 2007 to 2018

 ** My first laptop: Compaq

-In 2007, when I was working as a senior software developer, I got my first laptop, a Compaq.
+In 2007, when I was working as a senior software developer, I got my first laptop, a Compaq evo.
 Little more than two or three years later, the charger started malfunctioning.
 When informed of the price for a new charger, I was so disgusted with Compaq's sales practices – chargers are very cheap to produce, but Compaq sold them for a lot of money – that I refused to buy it.
 Instead, I applied for a new laptop from my